Dynamic range, loudness war… such a slippery argument to talk about, right?! But, I have a brave heart so, let’s dive in!

 It’s clear that many productions reached the loudness limits by sacrificing the quality of their music.
 And while sometimes it can be considered an artistic choice, I have the feeling that many others are just falling into mistakes.
 By trying to stay as loud as possible and underestimating the overall quality of the sound, or, just losing control.

+My verdict on dynamic range loudness war?
 The big deal in my opinion is being able to stay competitive in this wild music jungle.
 Delivering good quality music with a decent level of loudness.

 My very personal opinion, based on my past experiences in my recording studio, is that the loudness war is having a bad influence on musicians.
 Too often, artists are concerned about loudness rather than their own performance in the studio.